Abdallah-Obaid/reading-notes-301/class-03.md

 ![Mustache](https://media.giphy.com/media/Z4NLF0caXuVYk/giphy.gif)

-# Flexbox:-
+# Flex-box:-
 ----------------------------------
- * Flexbox focus in container.
+ * Flex-box focus in container.
- * Using flex display the element in the container will not be wrapping and element will go left or write as a row by defult.
+ * Using flex display the element in the container will not be wrapping and element will go left or write as a row by default.
- * we can use flex-direction:column to make element in a columen instead of row.
+ * we can use flex-direction:column to make element in a column instead of row.
  * Flex-direction:row-reverse will reverse the element positions left right and right left.
  * Flex-wrap:wrap; will make the element wrap after exceed the container width and we can also add wrap-reverse to reverse the wrap.
- * justify-contebt:flex-end; will make the element of a container go to the end of the container without reverse them.
+ * justify-content:flex-end; will make the element of a container go to the end of the container without reverse them.
- * justify-contebt:flex-center; will make the element of a container go to the center of the container.
+ * justify-content:flex-center; will make the element of a container go to the center of the container.
  * align-items:center; will make the container element be in the vertically center of it instead of the default thing that is stretching with the container height.
 ![Flexbox](https://media2.giphy.com/media/k5EMENIQciDOo/giphy.gif)